Jump to:

 3. Pillars of Eternity 2: Deadfire (2018) – has a wonderfully written story that you can get lost in, paired with simple, yet fun strategy-focused combat where you can experiment with various builds and mold your character in whatever way you want.

 These games are all great examples of the massive potential of the CRPG genre compared to other plain-old RPG titles when it comes to player expression.
-They’re perfect for gamers who are searching for RPGs that offer a higher degree of freedom in exploration, combat, and dialogue choices.
+If you’re still not satisfied with the top picks, don’t sweat it.
+Just scroll further, as I still have thirteen more games that you might like listed below.

-1. Baldur’s Gate 3
+1. Baldur’s Gate 3 [Best Overall CRPG]

 An image showcasing Baldur Gate 3's tactical combat system.